qingstor/qingstor-sdk-test-scenarios/README.md

   Then put bucket status code is 201
 ```

-Given these test scenarios, each SDK could implement a same test flow.
+Given these test scenarios, each SDK could implement the same test flow.
 Finally, running the test flow against the given features to check whether the SDK is right.

 __Running Test in Ruby SDK:__